-This medicine is usually taken twice a day, spaced 12 hours apart.
+This medicine is usually taken two or three times each day, spaced evenly apart.

-Take this medicine at the same time each day.
-Taking it at the same time each day will have the best effect and will also help you remember when to take it.
+Take it at about the same time each day.

+Taking your medicine at the same time each day will have the best effect.
+It will also help you remember when to take it.

-It does not matter if you take it before, with or after food, but more is absorbed into the body if you take it with food.
+It does not matter if you take it before, with or after food.